How to Report an Auto Accident in Houston, Texas

 Lastly, you should also report the accident to your insurance company because your policy may offer certain coverage that you need.
 For example, your policy may cover you if you have to rent a car due to extensive damage sustained in a crash to your vehicle.
 However, your insurer can provide this coverage only if you notify the insurer of the accident.

 How Can a Houston Car Accident Lawyer Help You

 It is important to report a car accident to the police, the Texas Department of Transportation and your own insurance company – even if you initially think the accident is only a minor one.
 However, you should also contact a car accident lawyer in Houston after any crash – especially if you believe that someone else was at fault and you are now suffering from serious injuries.

-At Michael P. Fleming & Associates, P.C., our skilled attorneys can help you.
+At Fleming Law, P.C., our skilled attorneys can help you.
 We will deal with the insurance companies on your behalf, thoroughly investigate your crash, determine the nature and extent of your injuries and work with you to explore all available sources of coverage for your injuries and losses.
 Our goal will be to recover the maximum amount for you.

 To learn more about how we can assist you, call or reach us online today.
 Our initial consultations are always free.